Go to the Courses section

 Oxford Brookes Poetry Centre, which conducts research into poetry, runs an international poetry competition, a new poetry pamphlet press called

-ignitionpress, and organizes poetry projects in the community, including a
+ignitionpress, poetry workshops for military veterans, and organizes poetry projects in the community, including a

 initiative that I edit.
 In addition to the website, the Poetry Centre posts details of its news and events on

 In 2014, I was one of the founding members of the

 Hart Crane Society, which seeks to encourage scholarly work about the American modernist poet Hart Crane (1899-1932), and also promote a general understanding of the work of Crane.
 The Society can be found on